Documentation

 Because the June Agricultural Survey began reporting data on GE adoption rates for corn, cotton, and soybean varieties in 2000, two other USDA surveys are used to provide estimates of adoption rates for 1996–99.

 Agricultural Resource Management Survey (ARMS) (for 1996–98).
-The ARMS surveys developed by the Economic Research Service (ERS) and the National Agricultural Statistics Service (NASS) of USDA have been conducted annually for selected crops since 1996.
-These surveys solicit information about farmers’ input choices, their technology use (including the use of genetically engineered crops), their management techniques, their yields, and their financial conditions.
+The ARMS surveys developed by the USDA, Economic Research Service (ERS) and the USDA, National Agricultural Statistics Service (NASS) have been conducted annually for selected crops since 1996.
+These surveys solicit information about farmers’ input choices, technology use (including the use of genetically engineered crops), management techniques, yields, and financial conditions.
 The number of States covered by the surveys varies by crop and year, but each survey includes States that account for between 79 and 96 percent of U.S. acreage in the specified crop.

 Objective Yield Survey (for 1999).
 The 1999 adoption data are based on responses to the 1999 Objective Yield and Farm Operator Survey.
 The information was published in October 1999 in the NASS report Crop Production.
 In 1999, the Objective Yield Surveys for corn, soybeans, and cotton were conducted in States accounting for approximately 75 percent of U.S. production.
 Randomly selected plots in corn (for grain), soybean, and upland cotton fields were visited monthly from August through harvest to obtain specific counts and measurements.
 The survey was conducted primarily by telephone, with some use of mail and personal interviewers.
 Herbicide-tolerant varieties include those developed using both biotechnology and conventional breeding techniques (non-GE).
 Insect-resistant varieties include those containing Bt.
 Notably, these data are intended to show trends in production practices but are not recognized as official estimates by USDA's Agricultural Statistics Board.